Feincraft/PowerAppsFluentUI/README.md

 # PowerAppsFluentUI
-A themed UI kits with Dark Mode and OS specific controls
+A themed UI kit for PowerApps with Dark Mode and OS specific controls